Life insurance is a way for your family to receive money on your untimely death.

 But how much insurance do you need?
 You can talk to your advisor on the level of cover that you require.

 Premium is the amount of money that you, as the policyholder, pay to the insurance company in exchange to be insured and for the policy to remain in effect.

 You can pay annually, semi-annually, quarterly, or monthly.
 Making your payment is also made convenient.
 Depending on the insurer, you can pay through the banks and payment centers.
 You can even have your premiums paid automatically straight from your bank account.

-There are many factors that affect the amount of premium that you will end up paying, including riders, profession, or even place where you live.
+There are many factors that affect the amount of premium.
+Usually, these are the same factors that affect your insurability that you will end up paying including age, health, profession, or even place where you live.

 - Term insurance

 - Permanent insurance

 - Whole life insurance

 A term insurance will give you cover for a limited period of time, typically one year.
 An example is AXA Philippines’ FlexiProtect policy, which gives coverage for five years.
 After five years, you will need to renew the policy.
 Because it has a shorter period of coverage, it costs less than permanent insurance but, generally, it can’t be renewed when you reach the age of 70.

 A permanent life insurance, meanwhile, covers you for your entire lifespan, typically until you are 100 years old.
 Because of its longer cover, it costs more than the term insurance with the benefit of being insured for your entire lifetime.